 Humble Sea’s brewery and taproom lies just blocks away from the ocean on the westside of Santa Cruz.
 All three co-founders surf most every morning before the work day and delight in the creative process of coming up with new ideas and names for the beers they’ve become known for, Foggy IPAs – their take on the New England or Hazy IPA style.
 Since 2015, the brewery has created over 685 unique beers of just about every imaginable style, each labeled and named in a whimsical style befitting the “kook capital of the world.”

-The next chapter of Humble Sea Brewing begins when they open their new taproom, up the coast in Pacifica, before the end of May!
+The next chapter of Humble Sea Brewing begins when they open their new taproom, up the coast in Pacifica, on July 1st.
 They’re also working on opening another taproom just north of Santa Cruz in Felton, and are currently seeking out a third satellite location in the South Bay area.

 We’ve been lucky enough to work with Humble Sea for over two and a half years and have received another excellent fresh drop of their beers!
 Keep an eye out for the following assortment of three different cans and draft options that began hitting stores today and will continue to do so through the middle of next week: